 Biography

-Early in his career Cowans pioneered a distinctive approach to painting by employing combs, sticks, serrated edges, electric drills, found objects, perforated screens, as well as patterned surfaces of crystal to apply, transfer and manipulate paint.
-These experimental techniques, used to scrape, push, fling and layer pigment, resulted in abstract compositions of remarkable depth and complexity.
+Early in his career, Cowans pioneered a distinctive approach to mark making in his painting, employing combs, sticks, serrated edges, electric drills, found objects, perforated screens, and even the patterned surfaces of crystal to apply, transfer from, and manipulate paint.
+These experimental techniques, used to scrape, push, fling, and layer pigment, resulted in abstract compositions of remarkable depth and complexity.
 Rather than using paint to render images, Cowans treated the paint itself as the subject: a material to be sculpted, moved, and illuminated.
-His approach quietly resonated within the work of other artists who would later adopt similar tools and techniques.
+This approach, developed early and independently, quietly resonated within the work of other artists, such as his friends Ed Clark and Jack Whitten, who would later adopt similar tools and techniques.
 Cowans’ pioneering vision remains uniquely his own.

-Cowans’ work has been exhibited at The Metropolitan Museum of Art, The Museum of Modern Art, The Studio Museum of Harlem, The Cleveland Museum of Art, and Harvard Art Museums, among others.
-He has taught photography at Wayne State University, the University of Michigan, and the Cleveland Institute of Arts and his work has been published in several magazines including Essence, Ebony, Esquire, Harper’s Bazaar, Life, Time, and Modern Photography.
+Cowans work has been published in a number of magazines including Essence, Ebony, Esquire, Harper’s Bazaar, Life, Time, and Modern Photography and has been exhibited at The Metropolitan Museum of Art, Museum of Modern Art, Studio Museum of Harlem, Cleveland Museum of Art, and Harvard Art Museums, among others.
+He has taught photography at Wayne State University, the University of Michigan, and the Cleveland Institute of Arts.
 Today, he continues his photography and painting from his studio in Connecticut.

 Series